student-sandip/Gaane-Suno/README.md

 ## 🙏 Thanks for Visiting!

-Thank you for checking out **GaanaSuno**!
+Thank you for checking out **GaaneSuno**!

-The **GaanaSuno** music player app is currently under final polishing and will be published on the Play Store very soon!
+The **GaaneSuno** music player app is currently under final polishing and will be published on the Play Store very soon!
 Stay tuned for the official release.
 I hope you’ll enjoy the smooth experience, rich features, and elegant design once it’s live.
 Feel free to ⭐ the repo or share any feedback — your support means a lot!
 Happy listening! 🎶